prajwol32547/Music-app/README.md

 - Progress slider for tracking the current position in the song
 - Minimalistic user interface

-## Screenshots

-Include screenshots or gifs of your app here.

 ## Getting Started

 ### Prerequisites